A Black Man in Science Part I: The Pursuit of Truth / Kafui Dzirasa

 Celine Gounder: I know how hard, on a personal level, how hard the pandemic has been for you.
 Can you describe a little bit about why this stretch, since March has been so stressful in terms of your work and how you are or not able to, to find stress relief in this moment?

-Kaf Dzirasa: Yeah, I mean, so it, it is, um, both, uh, uh, let’s say it is not an understatement, um, and neither irony to say that COVID has been a natural disaster, literally.
-And so the research labs at, um, many universities, including Duke, uh, were shut down.
-In the lab I have a 20-, 25-person lab And I was essentially doing all of the, uh, in lab bench experiments myself.
+Kafui Dzirasa: Yeah, I mean, so it, it is, um, both… let’s say it is not an understatement and neither irony to say that COVID has been a natural disaster, literally.
+And so the research labs at many universities, including Duke were shut down.
+In the lab I have a 20-, 25-person lab.
+And I was essentially doing all of the, uh, in lab bench experiments myself.
 And, you know, the way I navigate this level, I’ve pushed myself like this before I was able to do it in residency, but the way I navigate this is I also think, um, quite effectively about stress relief.
 And so I exercise and I run and I run around my neighborhood and I run on trails and as I was running, this is when the Ahmaud Arbery, um, story really broke and hit national news.
 And it was this story about just a young man who was running, um, and people thought he was running in the wrong place and essentially chased him down in their car and lynched him and killed him.
-And that, It’s created, what I say is a space where people who had the luxury of looking away and not looking at these things, now were looking at it and wanting to understand it.
+And here I was running around, um, a neighborhood, all of a sudden thinking if it was safe.
+And the women in my life also know that I run.
+And so they started getting worried, um, even so to the point where my mom was like, I wasn’t able to sleep knowing that, like I run for exercise in the neighborhood because this was so profound and so wrong.
+And then, on top of that, then we all saw the tragedy, which all of us have experienced with the full weight, um, like the full excruciating weight of George Floyd and being pinned to the ground to the point that he couldn’t breathe.
+And that, it’s created, what I say is a space where people who had the luxury of looking away and not looking at these things, now were looking at it and wanting to understand it.
 So, its created a space where people are more comfortable talking about these unique experiences, right?

 The things I’m navigating now with my colleagues, I’ve been saying for years, um on panels.
 I would say for years in the committees that I’m in, where I’m generating policy.
 I’ve been saying it for years when I meet with graduate students and I’ve given talks and postdocs.
 I’ve always been super candid about this stuff.
 You could find, you know, talks online when I’m talking about the importance of diversity.
 Like I do this all the time.
-It’s just entered.
-Into a new space because there’s a new space that really wants to understand it as well.
+It’s just entered into a new space because there’s a new space that really wants to understand it as well.

-Celine Gounder: So in reading your, your op-ed draft, um, there was another comment you made that maybe sad, but also I kind of identified with where you said, I’m a Black man and the idea of making people feel uncomfortable about my presence always feels like career suicide.
+Céline Gounder: So in reading your, your op-ed draft, um, there was another comment you made that maybe sad, but also I kind of identified with where you said, “I’m a Black man and the idea of making people feel uncomfortable about my presence always feels like career suicide.”

-And then they say, you know, the problem is, is like, They like, he’s probably never seen a Black person in his life.
-And every black person they see on TV from America is either a famous athlete or like a musician or a rock star.
+And then they say, you know, the problem is, is like, they like, he’s probably never seen a Black person in his life.
+And every Black person they see on TV from America is either a famous athlete or like a musician or a rock star.
 So he just assumed you were famous.

-And so for me, right here, I am in a situation where people constantly don’t experience me, but his bias was that I was like famous and awesome.
+Kafui Dzirasa: And so for me, right here, I am in a situation where people constantly don’t experience me, but his bias was that I was like famous and awesome.
 And so he responded to that while in the US there’s a totally different set of biases that have been programmed.
 And the contrast couldn’t have been more clear.

 Celine Gounder: That’s amazing, Kaf.
 I think that’s a good place to end our conversation today.
 Thank you so much for taking the time to talk and share your story.